Seth141/Seth141/README.md

-- 👋 Hi, I’m @Seth141
+- 👋 Hello there!
+I’m @Seth141
-- 👀 I’m interested in RL, DL and inverse RL
+- 👀 I’m very interested in RL, DL and inverse RL
-- 📫 How to reach me: seth141592@gmail.com
+- 📫 Shoot me an email at: seth141592@gmail.com

 <!---
 Seth141/Seth141 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.